Frequently Asked Questions

 - All submission materials received after the 4 day window will require the approval of the Vice President for Research or the Associate Vice President for Research before OSP will submit the application.
 An explanation of the extenuating circumstances that resulted in the late proposal must accompany the request for such approval.

 When all submission materials and paperwork are provided to OSP at least 4 business days prior to the deadline, the Grants Specialist will provide a thorough review of all proposal requirements.
 If less than 2 business days, the Grants Specialist will review the budget for correct rates and cost share, verify internal approvals are obtained and check for compliance issues.
 With less than 1 day notice, the Grants Specialist may only be able to verify the internal forms are signed and only after all complete and timely applications received by OSP have been processed.
-All proposals may be subject to a secondary review by the Assistant Director to ensure accuracy, compliance, and potential training areas.
+All proposals may be subject to a secondary review by the Associate Director to ensure accuracy, compliance, and potential training areas.

 OSP is the central administrative office responsible for submitting proposals and accepting awards on behalf of UT Dallas.
 Sponsored project proposals may only be submitted, and awards accepted, by individuals with University signature authority.
 Because proposals are submitted, and awards are granted to the University and not individual PIs, only OSP personnel are authorized to submit proposals, accept grants, or execute contracts on behalf of the University.